 The album closes with Remember Why (It’s Christmas) Reprise, which just gives the listener a gentle echoey reminder of the meaning of Christmas and how it is not all about buying things (like a Christmas album?
 Oops).

-Over all, this album is nice enough although it feels a little bit mellow.
+Over all, this album is nice enough although it feels a little bit mellow at times.
 But then, Alexander’s music is pretty mellow and soulful anyway.

-In contrast to other artists Christmas albums, this avoids the cheesy spirit wall-of-sound approach.
-Therefore, it’s less commercially friendly reception understandably meant that Alexander has never released a second Christmas album.
+In contrast to other artists Christmas albums, this avoids the full-on cheesy spirit wall-of-sound approach.
+Therefore, its less commercially friendly reception understandably meant that Alexander has never released a second Christmas album.

 - POP RESCUE 2015 RATING: 3 / 5